 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, lung disease, depression or anxiety problems, or if you have a history of alcohol or drug problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver or lung disease.
+Also tell him if you have ever been addicted to alcohol or drugs, or if you have a history of depression or mental illness.

 Possible Side Effects While Using This Medicine: